metafacture/metafacture-blog/content/blog/2025-03-10-fixing-memory-leak/index.md

 the performance and averted some hanging processes or crashes.

-We also have a monitor tool installed on our servers which checks if processes are terminated and restart those automatically.
+We also have a monitor tool installed on our servers which checks if processes are terminated and restarts those automatically.
 This happened often after some more ETL processes were invoked (the "daily updates").
 It was unclear why these crashes appear but by assigning more RAM and (automatically) restarting the whole JVM after crashes the ETL process went